 - this article and several more;

-- a new team that could get to know each other, sharpen their Sitecore skills and be prepared for new exciting projects.
+- a new team that could get to know each other, sharpen their Sitecore skills, and be prepared for new exciting projects.

 What is it not?

-In this project, we are not trying to create architecture blueprint for all further Sitecore implementations.
+In this project, we are not trying to create an architecture blueprint for all further Sitecore implementations.
 This is an education for us and hopefully for you as well.

 We are not trying to prove or refute whether Sitecore Habitat principles, applied practices, and tools are viable for all Sitecore projects.
-I don’t think that it really make sense to argue with principles like SOLID, DRY or GOF patterns at this point as they are used in tons of project by now.
+I don’t think that it makes sense to argue with principles like SOLID, DRY or GOF patterns at this point as they are used in tons of project by now.
 While a selection of tools very often depends on budgets, company heritage, and other religious views.

 What we are going to use in this project